miguelPerezOntiveros/framework/README.md

 - create copy on edit
 - only preview or don't show even don't show html field on datatable.
 - Uploading the same image for 2 rows, and deleting one, deletes the image for both
-- Check theme creation/deletion interference with pages, and viceversa.
 - containerize this
 	- choose between
 		- Using RUN git clone ... in a Dockerfile and build the image each time the source code changes.
 		- Get the source code to the host and use COPY . /whatever in the Dockerfile.
 		- Get the source code to the host and use docker run -v $(pwd):/whatever/
 - should file size limit be a per project setting? (do I need per project settings?) same thing with input height threadholds
+- create test suite
 - Change over to mysqli? make sure no sql injection is possible, use pdo's? https://kevinsmith.io/protect-your-php-application-from-sql-injection
-- create test suite
-- Should I include the listing of project tables in a multiselect as a setting in the conf file? yes
-- make quick tag inserts more capable with dropdowns
+- Make sure only theme files are deleted when I delete a theme that contains a maker-mike page
+	- don't just rm -rf * on the theme folder, but do individual ones

 - git ls-files | xargs wc -l